 Diagnosing and treating lupus

 A doctor will diagnose lupus after a blood test and a clinical examination.
-However, you should see a doctor only if your symptoms persist or are recurrent, advises Professor
+However, you should

 .A simple, shortlived rash or even a family history of lupus doesn’t justify testing.